-When I first started writing, I wrote about how when I was at BNR, they brought an ATM into the office space, and initially it was with CIBC, however at the time, the charges for using a non-BMO (who I was banking with at the time) ATM machine was costly (although nothing like what it is now), so I decided to open a bank account with CIBC, to save that withdrawal charge.
-Later CIBC closed their office and took away the ATM machine and it was replaced with the Telecommunication Technologies Credit Union and I wondered whether I should open an account with them (I decided against it due to their yearly subscription fee).
+When I first started writing, I wrote about how when I was at BNR.
+They brought an ATM into the office space.
+Initially, it was with CIBC, however at the time, the charges for using a non-BMO (who I was banking with at the time) ATM was costly (although nothing like what it is now), so I decided to open a bank account with CIBC, to save that withdrawal charge.
+Later CIBC closed their office and took away the ATM.
+It was replaced with the Telecommunication Technologies Credit Union, and I wondered whether I should open an account with them (I decided against it due to their yearly subscription fee).

 The premise of this simple idea was:

-The big stumbling point with this simple theory is, the monthly banking charge on the account being about $14 a month.
+The big stumbling point with this simple theory is that the account’s monthly banking charge is about $14 a month.
 The equation to look at would be:

 Monthly Bank Fee Z < (N withdrawals * $3 service charge per withdrawal)

-In this instance if you withdraw from your account more than 4 times, it is better to have the “near work bank account” (for lack of a better term).
+In this instance, if you withdraw from your account more than four times, it is better to have the “near work bank account” (for lack of a better term).

 The better rule to live by is:

-Withdraw enough cash for the week from your bank and never use ATM’s that are not associated with your bank, and never use a “White ATM” either.
+Withdraw enough cash for the week from your bank, never use ATMs that are not associated with your bank, and never use a “White ATM” either.